-Upon behalf of (Firm or Individual Bidding),

-Ι, (Name of Person Making Certification),

-being its (Title or "Self"), hereby certify that:

-does not unlawfully discriminate or ion and/or religion in its business a the basis of race, color, national origin, gender, sexual and hiring practices.

-All of Bidder's employees have been hired in compliance with all applicable federal, state and local laws, rules and regulations.

-I affirm by s igning below that I am duly author zed on behalf of Bidder, on

-this day of 20

-Signature of Representation

-Printed Name
+Upon behalf of (Firm (Firm or Individual Bidding), I, (Name of Perso on Making Certification), bei ng its (Title or " Self"), hereby certify that: 2.
+Bidder does not unlawfully discriminate orientation and/or religion in its business All of Bidder's employees have been hire nd hiring practices.
+Laf laws, rules and regulations.
+Firm by signing below that I am duly author ized on behalf of Bidder, on day of · Signature of Representation Printed Name